OrestKorol/K8s/K8s Guides/Ingress/README.md

 ## Simple app deployment

-   > You can find an example app in the AppExmpl folder, but this guide should work for any app
+   > You can find an example app in the src folder, but this guide should work for any app

    ---